Arshnoor-Singh-Sohi/Food-Segmentation-Pipeline/README.md

 # Food Segmentation Pipeline - Project Overview

 Hey team!
-Let me break down what I've built here - it's actually pretty cool stuff! 🍕
+Let me break down what I've built here

 ## What This Project Does